ORNL/icat/sphinx/source/user/interface.rst

 points can be lasso selected by clicking and dragging on the inside of the ring and making a loop around a collection of points.

+This part of the interface can be rendered separately with ``model.view.anchorviz``.

 Anchor list
 ===========

+This part of the interface can be rendered separately with ``model.anchor_list``.

 Anchors
 -------